-Tragically, the additional victims of IPH with multiple fatalities are often children.^{19,37,41} Between 2005 and 2014, about 20 percent of all total child homicides were IPV-related.40 Of all IPV-related child homicides, 54.3 percent were killed in incidents where the perpetrator also committed or attempted IPH.
+Tragically, the additional victims of IPH with multiple fatalities are often children.
+19,37,41 Between 2005 and 2014, about 20 percent of all total child homicides were IPV-related.
+40 Of all IPV-related child homicides, 54.3 percent were killed in incidents where the perpetrator also committed or attempted IPH.
 Firearms accounted for 61.7 percent of IPV-related child homicides.
-Perpetrators were, among other characteristics, more likely to be males (85.1%) and a parent (79.9%) or the boyfriend or girlfriend of the parent (13.2%).40 An assessment of the incidence of IPH with additional fatalities between 2003 and 2009 found that 25.4 percent of "corollary victims" were age 17 or younger.37 Approximately 70 percent of these victims were killed with a firearm, and more than 75 percent of these "corollary" homicides occurred in a residence.37
+Perpetrators were, among other characteristics, more likely to be males (85.1%) and a parent (79.9%) or the boyfriend or girlfriend of the parent (13.2%).
+40 An assessment of the incidence of IPH with additional fatalities between 2003 and 2009 found that 25.4 percent of "corollary victims" were age 17 or younger.37 Approximately 70 percent of these victims were killed with a firearm, and more than 75 percent of these "corollary" homicides occurred in a residence.37

 IPV is the most important risk factor for IPH.
-The majority of IPH cases (65-75% where female partner is killed, 75% where male partner is killed) are preceded by IPV against the female partner, no matter which partner is killed.16 As many as 70 percent or more of women who are killed by an intimate partner were abused by that intimate partner before their death.^{9,11,15} Between 2003 and 2015, female IPH victims were more likely to have been a victim of violence in the month prior to death.
-In contrast, male IPH victims were more likely to have been a perpetrator of violence and were more likely to have been a perpetrator of violence and were more likely to have been a likely to have been a perpetrator of violence and were more likely to have been a weapon in their possession during the incident that led to the male victim's death.6
+The majority of IPH cases (65-75% where female partner is killed, 75% where male partner is killed) are preceded by IPV against the female partner, no matter which partner is killed.
+As many as 70 percent or more of women who are killed by an intimate partner were abused by that intimate partner before their death.
+Setween 2003 and 2015, female IPH victims were more likely to have been a victim of violence in the month prior to death.
+In contrast, male IPH victims were more likely to have been a perpetrator of violence and were more likely to have a weapon in their possession during the incident that led to the male victim's death.

-Women are at particularly increased risk of IPH when trying to leave an abusive relationship.^{16,42} IPH is consistently associated with a history of either physically leaving or starting legal separation procedures.16 The majority of abused women leave their partners, although only a small proportion are killed.
-When women are killed, however, the murder usually happens in the first year after separation.16 Women who obtain restraining orders are at particularly high risk for IPV, given that fear of violence, often created by threatened or actual violence, typically precipitates seeking a protective order.^{16,42}
+Women are at particularly increased risk of IPH when trying to leave an abusive relationship. ^{16,42} IPH is consistently associated with a history of either physically leaving or starting legal separation procedures.
+16 The majority of abused women leave their partners, although only a small proportion are killed.
+When women are killed, however, the murder usually happens in the first year after separation.
+16 Women who obtain restraining orders are at particularly high risk for IPV, given that fear of violence, often created by threatened or actual violence, typically precipitates seeking a protective order. ^{16,42} had been in contact with female IPH victims for a DV complaint in 91 percent of cases in the three years prior to the murder, with an average of 6.2 visits per contacted victim.
+Less than 10 percent of victims sought protection orders before the homicide, however, which may indicate that DV victims who were subsequently killed by their partners are unlikely to seek a protective order.9

 Notably, law enforcement agencies are often involved in cases of IPV before a fatal incident.
-In one large urban study, up to 83 percent of IPH victims, perpetrators, or both had contact with criminal justice, victim assistance, or health care agencies in the year prior to the homicide.^{15,16} Another urban-level study found that, between 2010 and 2014, police had been in contact with female IPH victims for a DV complaint in 91 percent of cases in the three years prior to the murder, with an average of 6.2 visits per contacted victim.
-Less than 10 percent of victims sought protection orders before the homicide, however, which may indicate that DV victims who were subsequently killed by their partners are unlikely to seek a protective order.9
+In one large urban study, up to 83 percent of IPH victims, perpetrators, or both had contact with criminal justice, victim assistance, or health care agencies in the year prior to the homicide.
+Another urban-level study found that, between 2010 and 2014, police